5 Inspiring Writing Quotes From African American Authors

-In honor of Toni Morrison, I want to share five quotes from Black authors that are sure to give you the push you need to write something fantastic.
+As we close out Black History Month, I want to share five quotes from African American authors that are sure to give you the push you need to write something fantastic.

+Today I want to share a few favorite writing quotes from African American writers who have inspired me and countless others.
+If you've been in a writing slump or just need a little nudge to remind you to keep going, take a look at these inspiring pieces of advice.

 1. Write the Story the World Is Missing

+Toni Morrison was a novelist, essayist, editor, professor, and winner of the Nobel Prize for Literature.
+Her perhaps most well-known book, Beloved, won the Pulitzer Prize for Fiction and was made into a movie starring Oprah Winfrey.

-It seems strange that even with the countless novels available to us all over the world, there are still gaping holes in every genre.
+It seems strange that even with the countless novels available to us, there are still gaping holes in every genre.
 And it can be incredibly frustrating when what you want to read most doesn’t seem to exist.
 Chances are, you’re not the only one who feels that way.

 Here’s a little secret: you can be the one to fill that hole.
 If something is missing in your genre of choice, be the solution to that problem.